yuliacl/GermEval2025-Flausch-Erkennung/index.md

 The content creators and communities vary in topic, style, age group, etc.
 The test data and training data do not overlap wrt. to the original content creator of the video – the communities commenting on the videos can therefore be expected to differ.

+The data will be stored in OSF, and access will be provided per request via this link: https://osf.io/4g8zb/

 #### Sample Data